ISA-Principles/isa-principles.org/reasoning.md

 ## Introduction

-Each of the principles has a reasoning behind it:
+ISA (Independent Systems Architecture) is a collection of best practices.
+This page explains the reasoning behind each of the principles it comprises.

+## Reasoning

 1. *Modularization* has been recognized as an important tool for handling large and complex software systems for a very long time.
 Using